BitskiCo/quickstart/README.md

 First, since this will be a publicly accessible app you'll need to deploy your contract to a public blockchain.

+In order to deploy your contract using Bitski, you'll need to have set up an app wallet.
+If you haven't already set one up, visit the [Developer Portal](https://developer.bitski.com) and create one by creating a new app.
+Make sure to select **Backend / App Wallet** as the app type, then paste your _client id_ and _client secret_ under _appWallet_ in `bitski.config.js`.

+To get your app wallet's address, run `npm run get-address`.

-Decide if you're going to use a test network (kovan or rinkeby) where ETH can be acquired for free, or live network where you'll have to pay with real ETH.
+Next, decide if you're going to use a test network (kovan or rinkeby) where ETH can be acquired for free, or live network where you'll have to pay with real ETH.

+**Note:** Currently only `rinkeby` and `live` are supported by Bitski's App Wallet.

-In order to deploy using Bitski, you'll need to have set up an app wallet.
-If you haven't already set one up, visit the [Developer Portal](https://developer.bitski.com) and create one now.
-Make sure you add some funds to your wallet to pay the transaction fees to deploy your contract.
+Make sure you add some ETH to your wallet to pay the transaction fees to deploy your contract.
+How much you need depends on how complex your contract is, but a good place to start is 0.1 or 0.2 ETH.

-Then, paste your app wallet id and secret in `bitski.config.js` under `appWallet`.
+If you're deploying on a test net, you can get ETH from a <a href="https://faucet.rinkeby.io" target="_blank">faucet</a>, otherwise buy some ETH from <a href="https://coinbase.com" target="_blank">Coinbase</a>.

 Finally, run the migrate command with the desired network value (live, kovan, or rinkeby):

-**Note:** Currently only `rinkeby` and `live` are supported by Bitski's App Wallet.

 ```
 truffle migrate --network live